activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

   Both Transactions can't make progress.
 Remember that in 2PL, transactions need to hold the lock till they either commit or abort.
 Simply waiting and re-trying the query doesn't help.
 To make progress, one of them has to give up and abort.
   </p>
 </div>

-SQLite allows setting a [busy_timeout](https://www.sqlite.org/c3ref/busy_timeout.html) for waiting and re-trying individual queries. `busy_timeout` sets a [busy_handler](https://www.sqlite.org/c3ref/busy_handler.html) which is capable of detecting deadlocks and stale snapshots.
-It immediately fails with a `SQLITE_BUSY` error on detecting such cases.
-From its documentation
+## Handling errors with busy_timeout

-> The presence of a busy handler does not guarantee that it will be invoked when there is lock contention.
-If SQLite determines that invoking the busy handler could result in a deadlock, it will go ahead and return SQLITE_BUSY to the application instead of invoking the busy handler
+A user may set a [busy_timeout](https://www.sqlite.org/c3ref/busy_timeout.html), which makes SQLite retry individual queries, on intercepting `SQLITE_BUSY` errors.
+Here's the [PRAGMA](https://www.sqlite.org/pragma.html#pragma_busy_timeout) to set `busy_timeout`.

-With `busy_handler` configured, `Transaction2` yields it's `SHARED` lock & fails with `SQLITE_BUSY`. `Transaction1` succeeds.
+With `busy_timeout` configured, SQLite uses a [busy_handler](https://www.sqlite.org/c3ref/busy_handler.html) for the retry. `busy_handler` is capable of detecting cases like deadlocks & stale snapshots where transactions can't make progress by re-trying indivdual queries.
+In these cases, `busy_handler` immediately fails the query with a `SQLITE_BUSY` error, allowing the application's error handling to take over.
+An application may then rollback and retry the entire transaction.

-If a query fails with `busy_timeout` configured, one might assume that either 1. transaction can't make progress due to a deadlock, or 2. transaction is trying to commit with stale snapshot or 3. transaction has timed out.
-The transaction will have to be rolled back & re-tried at the application level.
+In the deadlock scenario discussed in the previous section, with `busy_timeout` configured, `Transaction2` yields it's `SHARED` lock & fails with `SQLITE_BUSY`. `Transaction1` succeeds.

-In shared cache mode, instead of using `busy_timeout`, the [unlock notify](https://www.sqlite.org/c3ref/unlock_notify.html) API may be [used](https://www.sqlite.org/unlock_notify.html) to retry queries.
+NOTE: In shared cache mode, instead of using `busy_timeout`, the [unlock notify](https://www.sqlite.org/c3ref/unlock_notify.html) API may be [used](https://www.sqlite.org/unlock_notify.html) to retry queries.
 It fails with a `SQLITE_LOCKED` error on detecting a deadlock.
 From a user's perspective, the error handling may be setup the same way as with `busy_timeout`.

 ## Conclusion

 Let's go back to the problem with the ORM's query retry module, that I described at the start.
 In that situation, transactions used `DEFERRED` behaviour by default and ended up in deadlock and `BUSY_SNAPSHOT` error scenarios (I experimented with both rollback & WAL modes).
 The ORM implemented it's own query level retry mechanism, which couldn't detect these cases.
 It ended up re-trying the deadlocked query a bunch of times before eventually failing.

-To solve the problem, I could have disabled ORM's retry, configured `busy_handler` for query re-tries and implemented my own transaction level retry.
+To solve the problem, I could have disabled ORM's retry, configured `busy_timeout` for query re-tries and implemented my own transaction level retry.
 But instead, as a quick fix, I started transactions in `IMMEDIATE` behaviour, using a global configuration option the ORM provided.
 This moved `SQLITE_BUSY` errors to the beginning of transactions, allowing me to re-use the ORM's query retry module to retry transactions (possibly at the expense of performance, but I was ok with that tradeoff).

 ### References: